Seeking outside help and support when feeling depressive symptoms may head off a bout of depression

 In addition, medication taken because of their disability may contribute to depression, as can disrupted sleeping patterns and pain.

 While it may affect some life experiences, a disability does not predispose someone to depression.
-Seeking outside help and support from family and friends when feeling depressive symptoms may head off a bout of depression.
+Seeking outside help from NDIS providers Melbourne and support from family and friends when feeling depressive symptoms may head off a bout of depression.

 Focusing on what one can do can help reduce risk of depression.
 Worlock encourages getting involved with a hobby and group and planning a regular outing.